Top

 The 1st Account offers a free £250 overdraft limit and access to first direct’s 7% Regular Saver account (fixed for 12 months).

-To qualify, you'll need to switch your account using the Current Account Switch Service and pay in at least £1,000 in the first three months of account opening.
+To qualify, you'll need to switch your account using the Current Account Switch Service, pay in at least £1,000 and make a minimum of five debit card payments in the first 90 days of account opening.

 Triodos Bank - £60 voucher or charity donation